 Pentax 645Z versus Canon 5DS R

-The Pentax 645Z and the Canon EOS 5DS R are two digital cameras that were announced, respectively, in April 2014 and February 2015.
+The Pentax 645Z and the Canon EOS 5DS R are two professional cameras that were revealed to the public, respectively, in April 2014 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (645Z) and a full frame sensor.
 The Pentax has a resolution of 51.1 megapixel, whereas the Canon provides 50.3 MP.

-The side-by-side display below illustrates the physical size and weight of the Pentax 645Z and the Canon 5DS R. Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 645Z – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Pentax 645Z and the Canon 5DS R are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 645Z – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS R is somewhat smaller (3 percent) than the Pentax 645Z.
 Moreover, the 5DS R is substantially lighter (40 percent) than the 645Z.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.